A living archive, kept by the family, for the family.

 From palm-leaf to pixel

-The Nepal family of Palpa descends from a single patriarch, Purna Prasad Nepal, who settled the village of Madi Pokharathok in 1847.
-From then on, the heads of household kept a written record of each birth, marriage, and death — first on palm-leaf folios bound with cotton thread, later in ledgers, eventually in typed photocopies passed between cousins by post.
+The Nepal family descends from a single patriarch, Jayavidhyadhar Pandit, born in Seridhuska Jumla and settled in Dailekh, Veri Zone.
+From then on, the heads of households kept a written record of each birth, marriage, and death — first on palm-leaf folios bound with cotton thread, later in ledgers, eventually in typed photocopies passed between cousins by post.

-By 2078 BS the record had grown unwieldy.
-A young engineer in the fifth generation — Aarav Bikram Nepal, who grew up tracing his lineage with his grandfather's finger on the old folios — began digitizing the archive.
+By 2066 BS the record had grown unwieldy.
+A young engineer in the Nineteenth generation — Amit K Nepal, who grew up tracing his lineage with his father's finger on the old folios — began digitizing the archive.
 What started as a spreadsheet became a website, and then the living archive you see today.

 Every record is verified by at least one relative.
 Every photograph is attributed.
 Every story is credited to its source.
 The archive belongs to the family, not to any one custodian.